stratum/stratum/stratum/docs/phal_development_tutorial.md

 populate the necessary fields to indicate a missing fan tray.

-Special care has to be taken with attributes indicating a presence status when used in conjunction with with runtime configurators.
-To prevent race conditions where the presence attribute already indicates a ready device, but the detail attributes, like fan speed, have not yet been inserted by the runtime configurator.
+Special care has to be taken with attributes indicating a presence status when used in conjunction with runtime configurators.
+Do not introduce race conditions where the presence attribute already indicates a ready device, but the detail attributes, like fan speed, have not yet been inserted by the runtime configurator.
-Therefore, it is important not to expose a dynamic presence attribute updated by a hardware data source, but use a static value and only update in response to the hardware callback as part of the the runtime configurator.
+One approach is to not expose a dynamic presence attribute updated by a hardware data source, but use a static value and only update in response to the hardware callback as part of the the runtime configurator.

 #### Example Runtime Configurator